LudovicLeBris/simplenote/README.md

 Training with MVC pattern in PHP.

 Run the app with Docker* :
-open a terminal in the root folder and type :
+open a terminal in the /build folder and type :

     docker-compose up